Dre Campbell Farm

 Use the solution to spray the affected plants (aphids and all), but ensure it is not heavily dripping.
 The solution will kill the pests when it dries.

-Reapply once there is a heavy downpour of rain.
+Reapply once there is a heavy rainstorm.

 8. Hose Them